amancode/task-tracker-app/README.md

 # task-tracker-app
 Task tracker application using React.
 Server side is also available in code repo (JSON mock server).
+Please don't clone or download it directly, follow below steps

 Follow below steps to make it working in your system.